deanlandolt/query-schema/README.md

 # @query/schema

 This lib provides a querystring-safe format with a syntax that maps coherently to JSON Schema.
-This allows for a concise notation for defining filters and projections over various collections, and makes it possible to add the capability of arbitrarily complex querying over any JSON stream.
+The goal is to define a concise but fully generic notation for defining filters and projections over any collection, index or stream of events, making it possible to describe arbitrarily complex queries over any stream of JSON-serializable objects.

-### Basic queries
+## Querystring schemas

 Simple queries look something like this: